Make a difference. Adopt a bereavment birth worker.

 The Compassionate Birth Project is a systems based programme which offers staff working in public maternity units, from midwives and doctors to clerks and security, a process to discover the human compassion within themselves, empowering them to provide more holistic, patient centred care – where every mother and every infant matter.
 The Compassionate Birth Project programme is aligned to the Maternal and Infant Health component of the Sustainable Development Goals.

-To help combat this, Mama Nurture will be teaming up with The Compassionate Birth Project to provide Bereavement Doula training within less fortunate communities.
-You too can make a difference in the lives of birthing mothers and grieving parents by sponsoring, or contributing to the training of these bereavement doulas.
+To help combat this, Mama Nurture will be teaming up with The Compassionate Birth Project to provide Bereavement Facilitator training within less fortunate communities.
+You too can make a difference in the lives of birthing mothers and grieving parents by sponsoring, or contributing to the training of these bereavement facilitators.

 The training course is only R4 500.
 It is held over a period of 3 days and it plays a vital role in changing the care system South African parents receive.
 Please feel free to contact us with any questions you might have.